When famous people appear in your novel

 Reading about the the suffragettes I am reminded of Extinction Rebellion, aka XR, a British-founded global environmental organisation, well-known for their disruptive tactics such as blocking bridges and roads in central London and on one occasion gluing themselves to underground trains in order to draw attention to our climate emergency.

-In both cases their more extreme methods, whatever you may think of them, were a direct result of years of neglect.
+In both cases their more extreme methods, whatever you may think of them, were a direct result of years of being ignored.
 Mrs Fawcett’s suffragists had been lobbying parliament for decades, with very little result.
 XR came to the fore a few years ago when they imported a boat into Oxford Circus and reminded us of the urgency of climate change.
 Both attracted the attention of the media, not always positively.
 Both divided public opinion.
 Both had MPs effectively demolishing their arguments by condemning their methods.

 XR and The Boat (The Telegraph)